-In the opinion of the governors, the College complies with all the provisions of the Code and it has complied throughout the year ended 31 July 2020.
-This opinion is based on an internal Governance Evaluation reported to the board on 15th December 2020.
+In the opinion of the governors, the College complies with all the provisions of the Code and it has complied throughout the year ended 31 July 2021.
+This opinion is based on an internal Governance Evaluation reported to the board on 14 December 2021.
 The governing body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted on 1 August 2015.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted on 1 August 2015, and whilst not having adopted the UK Corporate Governance Code 2016, the College has due regard to its principles and guidance.